Paul-Dempsey/pachde-CHEM/doc/preset.md

 ![CHEM Preset search](./image/preset-search.png)

-The default fast scan of presets when initializing the module does not include all metadata.
+A "Quick scan" of presets does not include all metadata.
-Category information is available, but Author information is not included.
+For example, Category information is available, but Author information is not included.
-As you load presets, full metadata is captured for that preset and the database is updated.
-So over time, full information is added for the presets you've loaded into the device.
-If you want full information available, you can run *build full database* from the *Preset Actions* menu.
-You should only need to ever run this once for a given EM device.

 ## Preset actions menu